Damn Vulnerable DeFi - Selfie

 -

-can be used to trigger an arbitrary contract call.
-We need to triggerdrainAllFunds
+GovernanceActioncan be used to trigger an arbitrary contract call.
+We need to triggerdrainAllFunds.
+This function is owned bySelfiePoolwhich will be specified as the queue action receiver. -

 To queue an action, an invoker needs to own more than half of the tokens available.
 This can be satisfied by borrowing from the pool.